mrdk/mind/doc/control.rst

 .. word:: argv             ( -- addr ) |K|, "arg-c"

    Address of an array of cells.
-The array has :word:`argc` + 1 elements, and the last element is always 0.
+The array has `argc` + 1 elements, and the last element is always 0.
 The other elements are pointers to strings.
-These strings are the program options of :word:`mind`.
+These strings are the program options of `mind`.
 They are usually part of system memory and therefore immutable.

-   The array :word:`argv` is always the end part of :word:`raw-argv`.
+   The array `argv` is always the end part of `raw-argv`.